2018 RCSB PDB Video Challenge for High School Students

 - Each entrant/team member under 18 years of age must provide the Permission Form upon submission signed by the parent or legal guardian.

-- The teams/participants have to provide the signed Media Release Form upon submission for each actor in the Video Entry (including voice) to grant RCSB PDB the rights to use the video material for educational, promotional, or other purposes that support the mission of the RCSB PDB.
+- The teams/participants have to provide the signed Actor Release Form upon submission for each actor in the Video Entry (including voice) who is not a team member.
 Failure to do so may result in disqualification of the entry.

 - High school students whose immediate family members are employees of RCSB PDB are not eligible to participate in this challenge.
 The term "immediate family" includes parents, siblings and grandparents, whether by current or past marriage(s), remarriage(s), adoption, co-habitation or other family extension, and any other persons residing at the same household whether or not related.

 - The video entry should have a title that is interesting and descriptive of the contents.

 - The entry should tell a coherent story that incorporates the molecular and public health components.